sroostee/Oat_Thesis/README.md

 The full environemnt can be set up with the environmentfile environment.yml like: conda env create -f environment.yml

 ---------

 Data preprocessing

 Coversion of coloured labels to label values and storing the new labels in NewLabels directory run as ./create_new_labels_with_fuzz_oat.zsh

-Rotate the image stacks and the labels with the
+Rotate the image stacks and the labels with ImageJ

+for 90° degree turn use:
 TransformJ Turn

+for the 70°, 20°, 10° use:
 TransformJ Rotate

 Suggested structure:
 Oat/
 	Oat_variety/ #various seeds
-		Images Labels NewLabels
+		Images Labels NewLabels Images_rotated NewLabels_rotated
 ---------

 Data loading

 Before moving to the script make sure you have the following file structure for training: